Mariner's Run: A True Sea Dog

 Tailenders: Catching Up

 I have to pity Tailenders.
 It’s one of those perfectly entertaining, subtly fascinating creations that was abruptly buried and forgotten due to superior competition.
 Here that competition was Redline, Takeshi Koike’s brilliantly detailed and lovingly animated slice of futuristic racing cinema; it remains a marvelous film, and there’s nothing I’d change in my ancient review.
-Released around the same time, Redline immediately overshadowed Tailenders, and with good reason.
+Released around the same time in 2009, Redline immediately overshadowed Tailenders, and with good reason.
 Tailenders is merely an anime short with nowhere near the promotion or impact, and yet it’s almost more intriguing in its tale of sci-fi speed demons.

 Shiro Tomoe is a wreck across the board.
 His latest race on the planet Terulus shattered his vehicle, his body, and seemingly his ambitions.
 As he lies on the operating table, a purple-haired woman named Tomoe Miyagura barges in, climbs atop him, and jams an experimental engine into his heart.
 She’s a mad scientist with a proposition: she’ll build him into a high-velocity cyborg if he’ll aid her research.

 Yes, Tailenders is all about visual punch.
 The heavy shading and muted colors make for a tight atmosphere, and the animation’s generally sharp aside from a few dashes of unwieldly computer graphics.
 Backed by a heavy soundtrack and bombastic acting, it captures a slick yet grimy tone similar to Hiroyuki Imaishi and Studio Trigger’s flourishes.
-It suits a story about thrillseekers overwhelmed by their single-minded goals in a world where even a clear sky seems a little ominous.
+That suits a story about thrillseekers overwhelmed by their single-minded goals in a world where even a clear sky seems a little ominous.

 It would, of course, be more compelling if the characters could develop.
 Shiro’s just all about racing, so Tomoe is the only one who pushes things into interesting turf.
 Giving off the same scheming, callous energy as Haruko from FLCL, she has a playful curiosity more relatable than the competitive machismo of Shiro, Goodspeed, and other racers who only want to go fast.
 There’s a mere hint of romantic tension between her and Shiro, and yet it’s another piece of Tailenders that made me want more.